-Staff members will report their concerns verbally, on CPOMs or by submitting a Low-level Concern Reporting Form.
+Staff members will report their concerns verbally.
 When submitting concerns, staff will take care to ensure that they observe confidentiality procedures and protect the identity of all individuals to which the concern pertains as far as possible.

 Staff members may request anonymity when reporting a concern, and the school will endeavour to respect this as far as possible.
 The school will not, however, promise anonymity to staff members who report concerns in case the situation arises where they must be named, e.g., where it is necessary for a fair disciplinary hearing.
 In line with the Whistleblowing Policy, staff will be protected from potential repercussions caused by reporting a genuine concern.